 Participants of programs and special events permit the San Marcos Parks and Recreation Department to take photos and videos of themselves and their children for City publications, promotions and any third-party media coverage as the department deems necessary unless the participant expressly files a written objection to the use of photos and videos of themselves and/or their children.

 In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (“ADA”), the City of San Marcos will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs or facilities.

 Individuals requiring an auxiliary aid or service for effective communication or a modification of policies or procedures to participate in a program, service, or activity of the City of San Marcos should contact the office of ADA Coordinator, Cindy Conyers (512.393.8065 or Voice/711 Texas Relay Service) or ADArequest@sanmarcostx.gov as soon as possible but no later than 72 hours before the scheduled event.
-The City’s ADA Notice and Grievance Procedures can be found on the City's ADA website.
+The City’s ADA Notice and Grievance Procedures can be found on the City's ADA webpage.

 De conformidad inglés pueden pedir ayuda llamando a la Ciudad al 512-393-8400.